mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # PROBLEM: Some of my simple tests require unet, but not keras or any model.
 Just the generators!
 The generators have no dependence on keras!
 Should I separate them?

+# BIG ISSUE FIXED

+Fixed the connection bugs in 5&7 layer unets earlier today.
+Then found out I had MORE bugs in the number of convolutions in my 7-layer net.
+Now I've got an awesome n-layer net. n_pool counts the number of pooling operations.
+5 layer was n_pool=2
+7 layer was n_pool=3
+but we can try 4,5,6, etc!
+In the Ronneberger paper they use a network with '23 convolutional layers' which works out to n_pool = 5!

 # TODO: